Favorite reads and watches of 2023, so far

-“Nothing to See Here” had me simultaneously laughing out loud at absurd situations and tearing up in joy at tender moments.
+“Nothing to See Here” by Kevin Wilson had me simultaneously laughing out loud at absurd situations and tearing up in joy at tender moments.

 The novel begins with the protagonist Lillian living in her mom’s attic and working dead-end cashier jobs.
 Her life is changed when an old high school friend asks for her help taking care of her new stepchildren.
 The twins, Bessie and Roland, are unkempt hellions who, when upset, spontaneously combust.